-- A generator uses fuel like gasoline, natural gas or solar energy to produce electricity and provide a power supply for a home or business.
+- A generator uses fuel like gasoline, natural gas or a 100W solar panel to produce electricity and provide a power supply for a home or business.
 Some produce a few hours of limited power, while others can power a whole building for days.

 - An uninterruptible power supply uses a reserve power supply (usually battery-powered) to prevent interruptions in a power supply.
 Most are not intended for long-term use, although larger units may be able to provide a few days of power to select circuits.

 Back-up power solutions are available in almost every size and capacity, and it’s relatively easy to find a combination that’s appropriate for your home or building.
 In the next sections, we’ll explore the most common options for both.

 Types of Generators for a Back-Up Power Plan

 These are the major types of generators you’ll find in use today:

 - Portable Generator: A portable generator uses fuel like gasoline or diesel to generate electricity.
 Portable generators are the most popular option for homes and some small businesses, but they can create carbon monoxide risks and are quite loud.